 Effects after therapy

-The polychrests now cause the pent-up and suppressed potential to break open, but only in the way that they come to the surface.
+The polychrests now cause the pent-up and suppressed potential to break open, but only in the way they come to the surface.
 The patient’s situation often becomes even more problematic than it already was.
 The triggering conflict becomes more palpable for the patient and requires even more control.

 Since the fundamental conflicts are not resolved, the patient finds no relief.
-He experiences the negative evaluations he judges and evaluates himself with, preventing him from letting his life energy flow and enjoying his life.
+He experiences the negative evaluations he judges and evaluates himself with, preventing him from letting his energy flow and enjoying his life.

 The following are examples of three small homeopathic remedies that contain the cause or conflict behind depression.